 The 5 Stages of Incident Management Workflow

-The incident management workflow is a step-by-step process that you should follow when managing an incident.
-Doing this helps keep the incident organized and ensure nothing gets missed.
+The incident management workflow is a step-by-step process you should follow when managing an incident.
+Doing this helps keep the incident organized and ensures nothing gets missed.

 1: Identify, Log, and Categorize the Incident

-When a customer reports an incident by phone, web portal, or email, then the system logs the incident as a new ticket.
-In order to process the ticket correctly, we need to ensure that important information goes along with the description of the incident.
+When a customer reports an incident by phone, web portal, or email, the system logs the incident as a new ticket.
+To process the ticket correctly, we need to ensure that critical information goes along with the description of the incident.

 Classifying a ticket ensures proper handling later in the incident management process.
 To do that, we need to understand the type of ticket.
 Is it an Incident, Problem, or Change ticket?
 This kind of classification comes in handy later for reports and investigations.

-Is this a Major or Minor incident, based upon the potential impact of the issue?
-Major impact generally impacts the entire business operation, where minor incidents affect a single user or small group of users.
+Is this a Major or Minor incident, based on the potential impact of the issue?
+Major impact generally impacts the entire business operation, where minor incidents affect a single user or a small group of users.

-Categorization is the process of identifying the product, system, or service at issue.
-If you're providing product support, it may be a bug report or a user who is unable to access a course or membership area.
+Categorization is identifying the product, system, or service at issue.
+If you’re providing product support, it may be a bug report or a user who cannot access a course or membership area.

 Prioritization allows the support agents to determine if the incident fits in one of these categories: